-The principle of an omnichannel experience is clear – it’s a joined-up, user-centered model that reflects the need for free movement between communication and marketing channels.
+The principle of an omnichannel experience is clear – it’s a joined-up and user-centered customer experience that reflects the need for free movement between communication and marketing channels.
 But how do you create it?
-And what does the back-end system of an omnichannel organization look like?
+What does an omnichannel marketing strategy look like?
+And how does the back-end system of an omnichannel commerce solution use each sales channel?

 Every business has its own approach to omnichannel experience design.
 But there are a few common factors that are generally present, and which will help you lay the foundation for an omnichannel approach, one where you can easily add more channels and expand on features to meet growing user expectations-and business needs.

 Siloed organizational structures, where departments are self-contained and activities and budgets are opaque to all but the top tier of leadership, are actively unhelpful for businesses who want to adopt an omnichannel mindset.
 Breaking down silos is a whole topic in itself, and requires a significant degree of change to both culture and processes.
 But there are some relatively quick ways to begin, one being to assemble teams from across multiple departments to work on specific omnichannel projects.

 For example, you may decide to capitalize on the growing popularity of branded apps to engage existing customers and assemble a team of developers, UX professionals, designers, data specialists, and customer experience experts to get the job done.
 With a successful project under their belt, this team can not only undertake future projects but can play a role in internal marketing and awareness-building that will support cultural change.

 All marketing and communication channels must be built, developed, and optimized around maintaining a seamless sense of connection for the customer.
 The teams behind each channel should view their projects as part of a broader customer experience ecosystem and have an open and ongoing dialogue with each other around how channels support a typical channel-hopping user journey.